dgraph-io/dgraph/wiki/content/query-language/index.md

 ```
 Dgraph:

-* sets the schema type to `int`, as implied the first triple,
+* sets the schema type to `int`, as implied by the first triple,
 * converts `"13"` to `int` on storage,
 * checks `"14"` can be converted to `int`, but stores as `string`,
 * throws an error for the remaining two triples, because `"14.5"` can't be converted to `int`.